About Meadow in My Garden

 Community projects are encouraged to collect ‘last years’ seeds from their meadows, for restoration and to create new meadows.
 This also helps to educate, and to spread awareness about the miracle of seed - to witness the entire life cycle of the plant.

-Our work does not just help people connect with nature in their gardens, it also leads to a greater sensitivity to the bigger picture (The UK is ranked 198th out of 218 countries for how we look after our nature) – so it is all about harnessing the positive energy around growing seeds, and seeing the emerging seedlings as an uprising of optimism, a YES vote for a green future!
+Our work does not just help people connect with nature in their gardens, it also leads to a greater sensitivity to the bigger picture (The UK is ranked 189th out of 218 countries for how we look after our nature) – so it is all about harnessing the positive energy around growing seeds, and visualising the emerging seedlings as an uprising of optimism, a YES vote for a green future!